Trewaters/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

                                        /

 ######Time Complexity and Stack Breakdown
-⋅⋅*Quicksort time complexity: 5 passthroughs over n which is about n/2.
+*Quicksort time complexity: 5 passthroughs over n which is about n/2.
-⋅⋅*Partition time complexity: also 5 passthroughs over n making it n/2.
+*Partition time complexity: also 5 passthroughs over n making it n/2.